isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-03-post-meeting-with-the-sea.md

 I remember how it felt to be out in the boat yesterday, the lapping of the waves, the caress of the breeze, the sear of heat on skin.
 When I started out for Malacca just two days ago to document a vital piece of my heritage, I didn’t imagine I’d be setting off on a journey to the place where I’d finally feel like I belong.
 Yet this place too, is having its identity eroded by the relentless claw of development.
 Is it selfish of me that my joy still outweighs my sadness?
 What I do know is that this is the only patch in the world where I don’t have to explain who I am, or why.
 There is such relief at being able to walk among people like me, unexplained and understood.
 The feeling is euphoric.

-Tok, tok, tok.
+*Tok, tok, tok*.
 The sound of hammering infuses the morning.
 The sun’s soft light filters through the green netting shrouding the concrete structure, as the yellow hard hats scurry about their business.
 I turn my back to it all and start making my way down the beach, the noise of industry growing fainter with each step.

 <span style="background-colour: #fdf5e6; padding: 20px; margin: 20px; background:#fdf5e6; display:block; font-size:1rem; line-height:1.5rem;">“Meeting with the Sea” appears in Melissa De Silva’s debut collection of short stories, Others is not a Race, to be published by Math Paper Press in 2017.</span>

 <div style="background-color: white;">
 <br>
 <img style="width: 100px; height: 100px;" src="/images/Vol-13-issue-1/meeting-with-the-sea/melissa.png">
 <b>Melissa De Silva</b> has worked in magazine journalism and publishing, including stints at Singapore Press Holdings and Mediacorp Publishing.
 Her fiction and non-fiction works have been published in journals in Hong Kong, Singapore and the US.
-Her debut collection of short stories "Others is not a Race" will be published by Math Paper Press in 2017.
+Her debut collection of short stories <i>Others is not a Race</i> will be published by Math Paper Press in 2017.
 </div>

 <a href="/vol-13/issue-1/apr-jun-2017/"><center>Back to Issue</center></a>